 Hargreaves Lansdown has markets in products listed on Scandinavian exchanges – not all brokers do.

-We’ve counted down the UK’s short term investments, let’s look at platforms where you can buy and trade these investments.
+We’ve counted down the UK’s short term investments, let’s look at platforms that offer access to these types of investments.

 What are Short Term Investments?